quarkusio/code.quarkus.io/README.md

 # Development

-Have a look to the Makefile to find the most used dev commands.
+> Have a look at the Makefile to find the most used dev commands.

 In one terminal tab, use this command to start backend in dev mode (on: http://0.0.0.0:8080).
 ```